rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 She was concerned that one of the pressure ulcers looked so close to opening this early in the ride.
-She applied some patches, mentions "night cream" for later at camp, wave me some advice, and sent me on my way.
+She applied some patches, mentions "night cream" for later at camp, gave me some advice, and sent me on my way.

 I decided that medical would have to take my bike away to stop me from continuing the ride.
 In the meantime, I would just have to be more attentive